Skip to main content

 Reduce errors

-Automating the expense reporting process can reduce errors and improve accuracy of documents because the process no longer relies on humans to transcribe or input data.
+Automating the expense reporting process can help reduce errors and improve accuracy of documents.
+That's because the process reduces reliance on manual transcription or data entry.
 Additionally, some digital expense software can send alerts if data entry is duplicated, or incomplete.

 Save time

 One of the biggest incentives to make the switch is the potential for time savings.
-Unlike a paper system, a digital system does not require manual upkeep, tracking and storage of documents.
+Unlike a paper system, a digital system may not require as much manual upkeep, tracking and storage of documents.
 When expense documents are stored electronically, they are easier to locate and access.
-Additionally, employees can eliminate paperwork when submitting documents and expense reports, for example.
+Additionally, employees can reduce paperwork when submitting documents and expense reports, for example.

 Increase efficiencies